-The newly established Max Planck Research Group for Rationality Enhancement, headed by Dr. Falk Lieder at the Max Planck Institute for Intelligent Systems in Tübingen, Germany, is looking for a PhD student (m/f/d) for a project at the intersection of psychology and machine learning.
+The Max Planck Research Group for Rationality Enhancement, headed by Dr. Falk Lieder at the Max Planck Institute for Intelligent Systems in Tübingen, Germany, is looking for a PhD student (m/f/d) for a project at the intersection of psychology and machine learning.

 Our mission is to lay the cognitive and technological foundations for helping people become more effective.
 The goal of this Ph.D. project is to understand and improve how people learn how to decide.
 You will combine process-tracing experiments with computational modeling to reverse-engineer the mechanisms of metacognitive learning.
 We will then validate the resulting theories by translating them into tools and interventions for helping people learn how to make better decisions.

 What we are looking for

 Applicants should have strong programming skills and prior experience with experimental and computational approaches to studying human cognition.
 The ideal applicant (m/f) would also be familiar with programming and running online experiments, reinforcement learning, decision science, and machine learning.
 Familiarity with cognitive training, probabilistic models of cognition, program induction, web/app development, and/or cognitive control would also be a plus.

 The Ph.D. student (m/f/d) will receive a Ph.D. funding contract equivalent in remuneration to pay group E13, 65% of the Collective Wage Agreement for the Public Service.
 An initial contract will be given for 3 years with the possibility of a 1-year extension.

 The postdoc (m/f/d) will receive a funding contract equivalent in remuneration to pay group E13, 100% of the Collective Wage Agreement for the Public Service.
 An initial contract will be given for 1 year with the possibility of a 1-year extension.